determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

 appropriately report results.
 Outside of a ``dsat`` context, ``dsat_reporting_context`` is a no-op, so there is no need to remove the context manager after the ``dsat`` trials have completed.

-A full example which uses DeepSpeed Autotune with Core API can be found in the `Determined GitHub Repo
+For a complete example of how to use DeepSpeed Autotune with Core API, visit the `Determined GitHub Repo
 <https://github.com/determined-ai/determined/tree/master/examples/deepspeed_autotune/torchvision/core_api>`__
-under ``examples/deepspeed_autotune/torchvision/core_api``.
+and navigate to ``examples/deepspeed_autotune/torchvision/core_api`` .

 HuggingFace Trainer
 ===================